Sunseekers: The Immigrant Architects That Created Hippie California

 “Over several weekends in December 1929, thousands of curious Los Angeles residents traversed the winding, chaparral-fringed roads near Griffin Park to tour an extraordinary new house”

-Lyra’s meticulously researched Sunseekers explains how it came to be that Los Angelinos and those drawn to its magnetic allure were, are and, undoubtedly, will continue to be, entirely comfortable with the notion of embracing experimental lifestyles.
-It was not by chance that the raw food fad began there, that a young Morris Saperstein was drawn there.
+Lyra explains that it’s entirely understandable how it came to be that Los Angelinos and those drawn to its magnetic allure were, are and, undoubtedly, will continue to be, entirely comfortable with the notion of embracing experimental lifestyles.
+It was not by chance that the raw food fad began there that a young Morris Saperstein was drawn there.
 The New Age dawned in Los Angeles 100 years ago.

 nightime view of lovell health house